johnwesterman/illumio_core/README.md

 ctldb show-primary
 ```

 NOTE: You will use the master node information in the next step.
 The command above will return the IP address of the master node.
-Do to initialize the PCE you will do so on the master data node.
+To initialize the PCE you will do so on the master data node.

 ## Initialize the PCE Software:
 NOTE: Do the following ON THE DATABASE MASTER NODE determined FROM ABOVE